+COURSE REQUIREMENTS

-Sellers, Heather.
-The Practice of Creative Writing.
-COURSE REQUIREMENTS Course requirements include understanding your own writing styles, analyzing genres to then create your own work by writing rough drafts and participating in peer reviews of major papers, writing short assignments to check reading/writing skills, participating in group work, discussions, and creating presentations and a final portfolio.
-Please bring your personal laptops or phones to class since most of your work will be posted online.
-Two primary projects: Present at the Honors Symposium and submit an original piece to a publisher.
-Your final grade is your portfolio.
-Tentative Course Outline:
+Course requirements include rough drafts and peer reviews of major papers, edited major papers for posted grades, short assignments to check reading/writing skills, to participate in group work, discussions, and mid-term and final papers and presentations.
+Please bring your personal laptops or phones to class since most of the dramas will be posted online.